Undergraduate Sociology Students’ Union – Constitution

 ARTICLE V: Executive

-(1) The Executive of the Union shall consist of up to fourteen members, specified as follows: one President, one Vice-President, one Financial Director, one Director of Internal Communications, two Events Directors, two Career Opportunities Directors, two Outreach Directors, one Creative Director, one Director of First-year Affairs, one Social Media Director, and one Editor-in-Chief.
+(1) The Executive of the Union shall consist of up to fifteen members, specified as follows: two Co-Presidents, one Vice-President, one Financial Director, one Director of Internal Communications, two Events Directors, two Career Opportunities Directors, two Outreach Directors, one Creative Director, one Director of First-year Affairs, one Social Media Director, and one Editor-in-Chief.

 (2) All members of the Executive shall be elected annually, for the term of twelve months, at a general meeting to be held before the last day of classes.